okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/oie-policy-types/index.md

 ## Limitations

-Okta limits the number of Policies of the new types to 500 total.
+Okta limits the number of Policies of the new types to 5000 total for Policy type: `Okta:SignOn` and 500 total for Policy type: `Okta:ProfileEnrollment`.
 Each of those Policies can in turn have a maximum of 100 associated Rules.

 ## Policy Operations